Orecchiette with Broccoli (Orecchiette con Broccoli)

 Pasta With Broccoli (and other ‘vegetable sauces’)

-The beauty of this recipe is it can be made with other vegetables.
+You can also make this recipe with other vegetables.
 However, that comes with a warning.
 Be intentional about the vegetables you use.
 Sometimes we throw everything from the vegetable drawer in the pot.
 Unfortunately, this does not respect the vegetable as a food with its own flavor profile.
 If you have a head of cauliflower that is enough.
 Let that cauliflower have her moment.

 How To Make Orecchiette with Broccoli